SARImgGeodesy/SARImgGeodesy.github.io/_pages/People.md

 2019

 * **Wenzhi Fan**
-  Atmospheric related signals in InSAR
+  Large-scale SAR interferometry and applications to surface loading

 ### **Co-supervised with relevant projects in our group**

 * **Jin Ge** (with Prof. Xuhua Shi, Zhejiang University)
   Contemporary surface deformation of the Pamir fault system from InSAR

-* **Andong Xu** (with Prof. Yonghong Zhao, Peking University)
+* **Zhipeng Wu** (with Prof. Yu Wang, University of Chinese Academy of Sciences)
-  Coseismic ruptures and fractures
+  AI in phase unwrapping and filtering

 <style type="text/css">
 a:link,a:visited{